sergeyfrolov95/board_project/README.md

 On that page you can add new theme using form or choose one of existing.
 On thread page you can find messages of different users and post your own message attaching picture if you want.
 To do it use form on the top of page.
+You can offer one of threads on the top of thread list by using keyword "bump" (or "Bump", "Bump!" etc) in a post message.

 ## TODO

-- Better UI
+- [ ] Better UI
-- File type validation
+- [ ] File type validation
-- File size validation
+- [ ] File size validation
-- Deleting old threads
+- [ ] Deleting old threads
-- Bump system
+- [X] Bump system